Mending the Big-Data Missing Information: Experimental Studies of -Flat Clustering

 \section{Experimental Studies of $k$-Flat Clustering}

 As part of the main theorem proof, Lemma~\ref{lem:diff} tells us what happens when we take the dimensionality to infinity.
-In practice, it is interesting to know at what dimensionality do we anticipate that the flat pairwise projection to midpoints, implies good separation to different clusters.
+In practice, it is interesting to know at what dimensionality we anticipate that the flat pairwise projection to midpoints implies good separation to different clusters.
 In other words, Lemma~\ref{lem:diff} describes some convergence, but does not indicate the convergence rate.
 We addressed this issue through empirical studies.

-We ran the following experiments using synthetic data set, producing the flats inputs with normally distributed location and direction, as described in the model assumption.
-W.l.o.g. we choose the balls' center to be $c_1=\left(-100,...,0\right)$ and $c_2=\left(100,0,...,0\right)$ and $k$ (the flats dimension) equals to $d/3$.
+We ran the following experiments using synthetic data set, producing the flats' inputs with normally distributed location and direction, as described in the model assumption.
+Without loss of generality we choose the balls' center to be $c_1=\left(-100,...,0\right)$ and $c_2=\left(100,0,...,0\right)$ and $k$ (the flats dimension) equals to $d/3$.

 Each cluster contain 10 random flats, all together we have 20 random flats.
-Our algorithm computes the center point for all pairs of flats; all together we have 190 center points. see Figure~\ref{fig:midPoints_diff} which shows four different experiments, each done for different dimension.
+Our algorithm computes the midpoint for all pairs of flats; all together we have 190 center points.
+See Figure~\ref{fig:midPoints_diff} which shows four different experiments, each done for different dimensions.
 Those center points are divided into three groups: the first 45 are shown as a red dot close to the center $c_1$.
-Furthermore, they are close to one another that the eye cannot distinguish between them.
+Furthermore, they are close to one another so that the eye cannot distinguish between them.
 The second group is also comprised of 45 points, shown as a red dot to the right, close to $c_2$.
 The third group has 100 points, centered around 0 point.
 Those points are shown in black, with a distance of $>2$.
-This means that the algorithm reject all the points in the third group as was anticipated.
+This means that the algorithm rejects all the points in the third group, as was anticipated.
 The four images illustrate how the variance is decreasing, while increasing the dimension.
-This illustrate that our algorithm preforms better for higher dimension.
+This illustrates that our algorithm preforms better for higher dimensions.